|Washington Coast Cleanup||April 17, 2021|

 How you can help at this location:

 General Beach Cleanup

-For more information about helping with volunteer check-in, recycling, and food service, please contact our beach coordinator: shelly (at) ourbeach.org.
+For more information about helping with volunteer check-in, recycling, and food service, please contact our beach coordinator: coordinator (at) coastsavers.org.

-Please check in before beginning any cleanup activities.
+Please check in with the Washington State Parks representative at the Seaview Approach before beginning any cleanup activities.
 On-site registration, orientation, and instructions will be provided upon arrival.
-All volunteers must register and sign a State Parks volunteer timesheet.
-Check-in will be at the beach, from 9:30 a.m until noon.
+All volunteers must register and sign a State Parks volunteer event waiver form.
+Check-in will be at the beach approach, from 8:00 a.m. until 11:00 a.m.

 - Wear gloves, proper clothing, and water-resistant shoes.

 - Do not touch medical waste, dead animals, hazardous materials or sharp objects.
 If you are uncertain about an item, do not touch it.

 - Report hazardous items that cannot be removed to event staff.

 - Be careful of unstable banks, steep slopes, or slippery surfaces.

 - Do not try to lift anything that is too heavy for you.
 Ask for help!